PRITHIVSAKTHIUR/Multimodal-Outpost-Notebooks/README.md

 # **Multimodal-Outpost-Notebooks**

 > **Multimodal-Outpost** is a collection of Colab notebooks designed for image inference and multimodal vision-language model (VLM) experimentation.
-It provides tools for OCR, image captioning, and generating DOCX or PDF documents containing both images and extracted text.
+It provides tools for OCR, image captioning, video understanding and generating DOCX or PDF documents containing both images and extracted text.

 ## Notebooks